Stephan Bonnar

-Stephan Patrick Bonnar (April 4, 1977 – December 22, 2022) was an American mixed martial artist.
+Stephan Patrick Bonnar (April 4, 1977 – December 22, 2022) was an American mixed martial artist and professional wrestler.
 Bonnar competed as a Light Heavyweight in the UFC for most of his career.
-Bonnar was the runner-up on The Ultimate Fighter 1, his TUF Ultimate Finale loss to Forrest Griffin is widely considered to be the most important fight in the history of the UFC.
+Bonnar was the runner-up on The Ultimate Fighter 1; his TUF Ultimate Finale loss to Forrest Griffin is widely considered to be the most important fight in the history of the UFC.

 Early life and education

 Bonnar was born in Hammond, Indiana, and raised in Munster, Indiana, attending Munster High School.
-Bonnar had an extensive background in combat sports, beginning with Wrestling when he was 10 years old, Tae Kwon Do at age 12, Brazilian Jiu-jitsu at age 22, and then added Boxing and Muay Thai when he was 24 years old.
-He earned his black belt in Tae Kwon Do at the age of 16 and was a two-time Golden Gloves Champion in the Super Heavyweight division.
-He attended and graduated from Purdue University in 2000, earning a degree in Sports Medicine.
+Bonnar had an extensive background in combat sports, beginning with wrestling when he was 10 years old, Taekwondo at age 12, Brazilian jiu-jitsu at age 22, and then added boxing and Muay Thai when he was 24 years old.
+He earned his black belt in Taekwondo at the age of 16 and was a two-time Golden Gloves Champion in the super heavyweight division.
+He attended and graduated from Purdue University in 2000, where he competed in wrestling, and earned a degree in sports medicine.